Page elements tags for layouts

 <b:widget id=”BlogArchive1” locked=”false” mobile=”yes” title=”Blog Archive” type=”BlogArchive”/>

-- id – (Required) May contain letters and numbers only, and each widget ID in your template should be unique.
+- id – (Required) May contain letters and numbers only, and each widget ID in your theme should be unique.
 A widget's ID cannot be changed without deleting the widget and creating a new one.

 - type – (Required) Indicates the kind of widget.